Intern with Breakthrough Listen

 Carmen ChozaRadio Technosignature Searches of Nearby Galaxies - Carmen Choza (University of Chicago)

 Carmen worked with Dr. Steve Croft to search for radio technosignatures in a sample of 100 nearby galaxies observed with the Green Bank Telescope.
 This is one of the major components of the Breakthrough Listen program as announced at the Royal Society in London in 2015.
-Carmen's first-author paper presenting the analysis of this huge observational dataset was just published in the Astronomical Journal, accompanied by a press release.
+Carmen's first-author paper presenting the analysis of this huge observational dataset was published in the Astronomical Journal, accompanied by a press release.
+Carmen is now studying for a SETI-related PhD at the University of Oxford.

 Other interns have written high performance computing pipelines for the MeerKAT telescope, developed a citizen science platform for technosignature searches in collaboration with Zooniverse at Oxford University, searched for fast radio bursts, looked for laser signals in spectra from the Automated Planet Finder telescope, simulated populations of Doppler drifting signals from the known properties of exoplanetary systems, and much more!